netj/3x/docs/tutorial/README.md

 If a more complex computation is necessary to collect the values of interest, then plugging in a custom *output extractor* code to 3X is your option.
-In fact, the two built-in options provided by `3x define output` command, namely `extract` and `file` are mere shorthands for generating standard output extractors.
+In fact, the two built-in options provided by `3x define output` command, namely `extract` and `file`, are mere shorthands for generating standard output extractors.
 More details on output extractors are described in the next section.